American Express Green Card Review

 You can start establishing credit as long as you just focus on paying off the bill every month.

-This card is a charge card, which means you won’t pay any interest on purchases.
+The is a charge card, which means you won’t pay any interest on purchases.

 On the flip side, you do have to pay your balance in full each month.
 There’s also a credit card rewards program.

 Purchases earn Membership Rewards points that you can use toward travel, shopping, and dining.

 Learn if you should get this card and see if it'll be the right fit for your goal of building credit.

 Main Card Highlight: Build a Better Credit Rating

 The comes with lots of benefits, but this card is designed for spenders who may be newer to using credit.
 That means you won’t need a perfect 850 credit score to get approved.

 If you’ve already got a good credit score, this card can help you build on that foundation without the added hassle of interest charges.

 Because it’s a charge card, your balance is due in full each month so no interest accrues, which can also help you out when it comes to your credit score.